shawly/docker-keepalived/README.md

 If you want to mount a custom configuration, you need to set the environment variable `KEEPALIVED_CUSTOM_CONFIG=true`.

-This will stop the `init-kepalived-config` service from applying the values from environment variables and checking them for validity.
+This will stop the `init-keepalived-config` service from applying the values from environment variables and checking them for validity.

 This means you need to set IPs, scripts etc. in your custom config!